How can you possibly save up to $20,000/year? By hiring freelancers!

 - Avoiding burnout: Providing a flexible work culture is an excellent way of gaining employee loyalty.
 Millennials are looking for remote jobs that enable them to work from anywhere and anytime.
 They wish to define their hours and make the most of their productive hours.
 It is absurd for them to conform to a regular 9 to 5 work culture only.
 They truly value productivity even if it is beyond the defined working hours.

 Thus, your organization can save a lot of money by switching to remote work.
 The transition from the physical office to a virtual one can be a little challenging.
 However, with the right tools and technology, you can conquer it.
 Setting clear expectations and streamlining the processes outright is the way to go.
 Hiring remote employees don’t only help you save up to $20,000 each year per employee but also boosts productivity.
-That means a company with 500 employees can save close to 10 Million per year by hiring freelancers Make sure that you accommodate the needs of millennials who are a crucial part of the future workforce.
+That means a company with 500 employees can save close to 10 Million per year by hiring remotely.
+Make sure that you accommodate the needs of millennials who are a crucial part of the future workforce.